Shared Instrumentation Resources

 Departmental and Group Instrumentation: The department host many instruments within various teaching labs and research groups.
 Examples include electrochemistry (electrochemically active planar waveguide), materials (Bruker Tensor 37 IR with IRRAS capabilities, Kurt J. Lesker Nano38 thermal evaporator, Gaertner Stokes Ellipsometer, Shimadzu 2550 UV-vis with ISR-2200 integrating sphere), macromolecular crystallization (Gryphon liquid handling system/crystallization robot), environmental analysis (TXRF), and surface analysis (RHK Technologies Pan-style STM.
 PHI 10-110 CMA for Auger Electron Spectroscopy, a UTi 100C QMS for TPD, and RGA).
 You can find a full list of departmental and group instrumentation at this link.

-Computational Resources: The department excellent computation resources ranging from computation facilities (Apple Xserve cluster with 84 quad-core and 20 eight-core Xeon processors and state-of-the-art graphics terminals), quantum and molecular dynamic software, as well as other support software such as Mathmetica and ChemDraw.
+Computational Resources: The department maintains computation resources ranging from quantum and molecular dynamic software, to other support software such as Mathmetica and ChemDraw.
 Additional details can be found at the computation resources page.

 Additional resources exist in the adjoining Quinlan Life Science Building, and adjacent Institute for Environmental Sustainability (IES) and Cudahy Science Hall.
 Fluorescence and transmission electron microscopy hosted within Loyola’s Bioimaging Facility.
 Ion chromatography, ICP-MS, and other instruments can be found in the IES Analytical Facility.
 The department of physics is home to a machine shop for simple materials fabrication.